CodyTolene/pip-boy-apps/README.md

 ## Build and run locally

-To run this application locally using Docker:
+To build and run this application locally using Docker:

 ```sh
 git clone https://github.com/thewandcompany/pip-boy.git